Snoyark/Testing/WIP.md

 *OPTIONAL*

-Checks data (in other datasets) for the specific “regexPattern” and replaces them with the “replacement” pattern before attempting to match them
+Checks data (in other datasets) for the specific “regexPattern” and replaces them with the “replacement” pattern before attempting to match them.

 ##### Case: `dwo:reshapeRule [dwo:regex "^(.*) (county|parish|borough).*$"; dwo:regex_replace "$1"].`